 And that is exactly what has happened.
 Shorn of their aces, Ajax have leaned into a rebuilt, doing it expertly, yet again.
 Kenneth Taylor look set to benefit the most.

 “Kenneth Taylor was outstanding.
 He had a very good contribution to our game on the left side.
 Besides Taylor, I also want to point out that both Jurriën Timber and Maarten Stekelenburg had an excellent game also.”

 — weTalk Ajax (@wetalkajax) April 24, 2022

-It is important to remember that the midfielder is only 19-years-old.
-His best years ahead.
-Moreover, his versatility means Ten Hag has played him in defensive positions.
+It is important to remember that the midfielder is only 20 years old.
+His best years are ahead.
+Moreover, his versatility means Schreuder can play him in defensive positions.
 Taylor has featured in front of the backline and as a center-back too.

 The youngster has excelled in gliding past opponents with ease alongside winning back the ball effectively.
 There is rising excitement surrounding Kenneth Taylor, and it does look like the future of Ajax’s midfield is in safe hands.

 An area with immense growth potential.
-Kenneth Taylor is going to replace Ryan Gravenberch in the starting line-up.
+Kenneth Taylor has replaced Ryan Gravenberch in the starting line-up.
 The graduation of academy graduates to the first team is always the path to success at Ajax.
-However, there are some questions regarding what the future holds.
-For one, a new manager will be arriving.
-Erik ten Hag was a master at bringing out the best of his players.
+Questions about how Taylor will fit in at a new Ajax side under a new manager have been answered by an emphatic start to the season.

 Another one #ForTheFuture! 💫